Azure-Samples/ms-identity-javascript-angular-spa-dotnetcore-webapi-roles-groups/README.md

 | `LICENSE`         | The license for the sample.                |

 ## Prerequisites

+- [Node.js](https://nodejs.org/en/download/) must be installed to run this sample.
+- [Dotnet Core SDK](https://dotnet.microsoft.com/download) must be installed to run this sample.
+- An Azure Active Directory (Azure AD) tenant.
+- At least **two** user accounts in your Azure AD tenant.
+- A modern Browser.
+This sample uses **ES6** conventions and will not run on **Internet Explorer**.
+- We recommend [VS Code](https://code.visualstudio.com/download) for running and debugging this cross-platform application.

+Moreover:

 - We highly recommend you first getting familiar with the following *basic sign-in* examples and documents.
 This will help you easily grasp the various aspects that are presented here.
   - [Angular single-page application calling MS Graph API](https://github.com/Azure-Samples/ms-identity-javascript-angular-spa)